fvmformal/fvm/doc/sphinx/source/examples.rst

 In addition to this, this example is the first with some computational complexity, due to its 10-bit by 5-bit multipliers.

-Using drom2psl we can generate a property with these transactions:
+Using ``drom2psl`` we can generate a property with these transactions:

 .. image:: _static/examples/interpolator_prop.svg

-And we can use the property this way (``interpolator_predict`` is a function that we define to predict the interpolated values):
+And we can use the property this way (note that ``interpolator_predict`` is a function that we define to predict the interpolated values):

 .. code-block:: vhdl